3 Ways I've Changed Since Started as a Sex Blogging Superhero

-Let me re-introduce myself: I’m Cy of Super Smash Cache.
-My blog’s #56 rank on Kinkly’s Sex Blogging Superheroes of 2016 list seemed to pop out of nowhere when I was already starting to take a break.
-Despite the 1-year hiatus, I haven’t stopped learning about sex (or sex blogging), and I don’t think I ever will.
+That one seemed to pop out of nowhere when I was taking a break Despite the 1‑year hiatus, I haven't stopped learning about sex (or sex blogging), and I don't think I ever will.

 So how much have I changed since 2015, the start of my blog?

-Second, I’d be sending the affiliates/sponsors traffic through my blog links and helping them make money.
-If I weren’t getting a toy or commission out of it, they would pay me for ad space on my blog.
-A toy for a blog post isn’t free; it’s a two-way street and more accurately called a trade.
+Second, I'd be sending the affiliates or sponsors traffic through my blog links and helping them make money.
+If I weren't getting a toy or commission out of it, they would pay me for ad space on my blog.
+A toy for a blog post isn't free; it's a two-way street and more accurately called a trade.

 I burned out in my first year because I felt lukewarm about many of the products I reviewed.
-When I appreciate the significant time commitment of writing a blog post, I’m more apt to say “no” if it’s not a “fuck yes!”
+When I appreciate the significant time commitment of writing a blog post, I'm more apt to say "no" to make room for "fuck yeah!"

-I don’t often use porn.
+I don't often use porn.
 I refuse to take hormonal birth control.
-2 I can come via breathing and clenching.
-I prefer to come via pressure on my cervix and cul-de-sac, so I care more about length than girth.
-I usually come way faster than my partner.
-I don’t love the Hitachi (yeah, I went there).
+I can come via breathing and clenching.
+I prefer to come via pressure on my cervix and cul-de-sac, so I care more about length than girth during intercourse.
+I usually come way faster than my partner, multiple times, and we tend to finish at the same time.